joshrosie/HyperparameterOptimiser/README.md

 Instructions for Dockerfile build:

-	To build the docker environment, run the script automate.sh This can easily be done by typing the following in the project
+	To build the docker environment, run the script autodocker.sh This can easily be done by typing the following in the project
-	directory: ./automate.sh
+	directory: ./autodocker.sh

 	NOTE 1: The script will search for a docker image by the name of "dimage" and if it does not find it, it will build the image from the